nya3jp/tast/docs/writing_tests.md

 It is sometimes the case that multiple scenarios with very slight differences should be tested.
-In this case you can write a [table-driven test], which is a common pattern in Go unit tests.
-Remember to include the subtest name in the error messages to allow distinguishing subtest errors (until [crbug.com/1007138] is fixed to add testing.State.Run).
+In this case you can write a [table-driven test], which is a common pattern in Go unit tests. [testing.State.Run] can be used to start a subtest.

 ```
 for _, tc := range []struct {